Barbarians vs New Zealand, 1973: Legacy

 Often known simply as "that try", the try is frequently mentioned as the greatest ever scored or one of the greatest.
 In a UK poll conducted by Channel 4 in 2002, Edwards's try was voted number 20 in the list of the 100 Greatest Sporting Moments.
 The 40th anniversary of the try sparked renewed interest.

+On 10th June 2015 the Penderyn distillery launched a peated single malt Welsh whisky simply named "That Try" as the fourth release in its Icons of Wales limited-edition series.
+The whisky celebrates Edwards' famous try and was packaged in a black and white striped box to match the Barbarians' shirts and featured a commissioned drawing of Gareth Edwards.